Bayer (FRA:BAYN) Given a €110.00 Price Target by UBS Group Analysts

-UBS Group set a €110.00 ($127.91) price objective on Bayer (FRA:BAYN) in a research report sent to investors on Tuesday morning, Borsen Zeitung reports.
-The brokerage currently has a buy rating on the healthcare company’s stock.
+UBS Group set a €110.00 ($127.91) target price on Bayer (FRA:BAYN) in a research note published on Monday, Borsen Zeitung reports.
+The firm currently has a buy rating on the healthcare company’s stock.

 Bayer Aktiengesellschaft operates as a life science company worldwide.
 It operates through Pharmaceuticals, Consumer Health, Crop Science, and Animal Health segments.
 The Pharmaceuticals segment offers prescription products primarily for cardiology and women's health care; specialty therapeutics in the areas of oncology, hematology, and ophthalmology; and diagnostic imaging equipment and contrast agents.